Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 #
-#### Current Version: 1.3.9 (Released: 11/07/2024)
+#### Current Version: 1.4.0.3 (Released: 01/11/2024)

 In this version, we've made the following updates:

-- Send moves per level
-- Update adaptors (Including Facebook)
-- IAP catalog
-- Sending level events with one function to Adjust and Game Analytics
+- Android CMP update
+- iOS ATT fix
+- Collecting additional data for analytics

 Note: The inspector is asking you for a sesson toke, please leave it empty for now.